There are many excellent day trips from Havana you can take.

 It is laid back yet full of life and incredibly colorful.
 The main places you should visit are Parque Jose Marti, which is the main square where you will find the Tomas Terry Theater, the Arco de Triunfo and the Provincial Museum.
 Make sure to also take a walk along the Malecon.

-The easiest way to get from Havana to Cienfuegos is by car.
-A one way taxi ride costs around $30 USD.
-There are 3 daily Viazul buses costing around $20 each way, but you need to reserve it in advance.
-Alternatively, I recommend joining a guided tour like this one, which goes to both Cienfuegos and Trinidad.
+HOW TO GET THERE: The easiest way to get from Havana to Cienfuegos is by car.
+A one way taxi ride costs around $30 USD and takes about 3 hours.
+There are 3 daily Viazul buses costing around $20 each way, but you need to reserve it in advance and the long ride doesn’t make it suitable for a day trip.

 I am always a bit reluctant to recommend Trinidad for day trips from Havana.
 The city honestly deserves a few days as there is lots to see and do, both in town and in the surroundings.
 The historic center has been completely closed to traffic, so it is pleasant to explore.
 There, you will find a few gorgeous mansions that date back to the colonial period, that used to belong to sugar magnates who had their plantations in the nearby Valle de los Ingenios.

 If you go on a day trip you probably won’t have time to explore the Escambray Mountains nearby – Topes de Collantes is a wonderful area for hiking,

 HOW TO GET THERE: Though there are public buses connecting Havana to Trinidad, if you really want to visit on a day trip the only way to do it is by private car or on a guided tour.
 It takes 4 hours by car to get there.

 Planning a trip to Cuba?
 Make sure to read my other posts: